SMC-AAU-CPH/AI-Music-Workshop-23/README.md

 - Try Usage Example - Upmixing and Remixing with Source Separation with your favorite audio file
 - Try adding vocals to your AIVA composition.
 We have to match the pitch, tempo, harmony, or other attributes with effects.

-### DONE 2.5 Large Language Models applied to Music
+### DONE 2.5 Large Language Models (LLMs) applied to Music

 * Google Music LM: https://google-research.github.io/seanet/musiclm/examples/
 * Meta AudioCraft: https://audiocraft.metademolab.com/
+* 🔥 Brand-new: web UI for LLMs https://sonauto.app/ (requires Google log in)

 ## Day 3